X (Twitter)

 Note: If you love culture, explore the museums and theaters in the 100-series zip codes.

-From the Metropolitan Museum of Art to Lincoln Center, you can find different cultures.
+From the Metropolitan Museum of Art to Lincoln Center, you can find many cultures.

 Zip Codes in the 101s and 102s